oracle/gdk-vscode-extensions/micronaut-tools/README.md

    ```
      implementation("io.micronaut.oraclecloud:micronaut-oraclecloud-vault")
    ```
-3. Right click the database name in the Databases panel and choose **Add to OCI Vault**
+3. Right-click the database name in the Databases panel and choose **Add to OCI Vault**

    ![Add to OCI Vault](images/add_to_oci_vault.png)

-4. From the list of Compartments select the compartment with an existing Vault.
-(If there is more than one Vault, select the one to store your database properties.)
+4. From the list of Compartments, select the compartment with an existing Vault.
+(If there is more than one vault, select the one to store your database properties.)
-5. From the list of keys, select the key to be used to encrypt your database properties.
-If there is only one key, this step is skipped and the encryption key is automatically used.
+5. From the list of keys, select the key to encrypt your database properties.
+If there is only one key, this step is skipped and the default encryption key is used.
 6. Provide a custom **Datasource Name**.
 7. Click **Enter**.
 The database properties are stored in your OCI Vault.
-There is a notification shown at the bottom of the VS Code window.
+A notification is shown at the bottom of the VS Code window.
-8. If the project is stored in OCI DevOps then running Deployment Pipelines from the OCI DevOps panel will use the Database properties stored in OCI Vault in previous steps.
+8. If the project is stored in OCI DevOps, then running the deployment pipelines from within the OCI DevOps panel will use the Database properties stored in OCI Vault in the previous steps.

-> Note: If OKE Deployment Pipelines were modified as described above, the OKE ConfigMap named <_project_name_>__oke_configmap_ will be used.
-The deployment uses then the database properties stored in your OCI Vault to run a Micronaut application in OKE in a secure and seamless way.
+> Note: If OKE Deployment Pipelines were modified as described above, the OKE ConfigMap named <_project_name_>__oke_configmap_ would be used.
+The deployment then uses the database properties stored in your OCI Vault to run a Micronaut application in OKE securely and seamlessly.
 Learn more about this in the [OCI DevOps Tools](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.oci-devops) extension documentation.

 ### Create Entity and Repository Classes From an Existing Database Schema